The Jordan Charitable Foundation

 How to Apply

-Prospective applicants should contact the foundation directly via the email address (Jordan@Rawlinson-hunter.com) or phone number (020 7842 2000) to inquire about current funding priorities and whether unsolicited applications are accepted.
+Prospective applicants may contact the foundation via the email address (Jordan@Rawlinson-hunter.com) or phone number (020 7842 2000) to inquire about current funding priorities, though this does not guarantee the ability to submit an unsolicited application.

 Decision Timeline